SONGDONGYUAN1994/ClusterDE/README.md

 ------------------------------------------------------------------------

-The R package **ClusterDE** a post-clustering DE method for controlling the false discovery rate (FDR) of identified DE genes regardless of clustering quality.
+The R package **ClusterDE** is a post-clustering DE method for controlling the false discovery rate (FDR) of identified DE genes regardless of clustering quality.
 The core idea of ClusterDE is to generate real-data-based synthetic null data with only one cluster, as a counterfactual in contrast to the real data, for evaluating the whole procedure of clustering followed by a DE test. <span style="color:blue"> **Detailed tutorials that illustrate various functionalities of ClusterDE are available at this [website](https://songdongyuan1994.github.io/ClusterDE/docs/index.html)**</span>.
 The following illustration figure summarizes the usage of ClusterDE:

 <img src="man/figures/ClusterDE_illustration.png" width="600"/>